 I started working for news publications because I am driven to learn and share information; it is now the passion behind my visual work.
-I use design to engage social issues and provoke discussion by presenting my questions and critical ideas to an observer.
-I try to make honest observations of the world, to discover stories, context and perspective, and to share at least one true thing.
+I use design to educate the public, to engage social issues, and to provoke discussion.
+I try to make honest observations of the world to discover stories, context, and perspectives and then to share these with a mind toward

 In my current work I act as a science communicator, engaging the public, and most recently children, through installation-based work.
 This work is driven by my journalistic passion, my love of science, and is an outlet for my scholarly interests.